 The Canada startup visa official website is an online government platform that provides information about the Startup Visa program.
 It includes various resources, such as eligibility criteria, documentation, and investment guidelines.

-Hosted by Immigration, Refugees, and Citizenship Canada (IRCC), the program aims to attract international entrepreneurs with the skills and potential to create jobs, boost economic growth, and compete globally.
+Hosted by Immigration, Refugees, and Citizenship Canada (IRCC), the program aims to attract international entrepreneurs with the skills and potential to create jobs for Canadian citizens, boost economic growth, and compete globally.
 In return, investors gain permanent residence in Canada.

 Navigating many processes can be difficult, but we are here to help.
 This guide lists all the steps to apply and common mistakes to avoid.